 Ultimately Randos are as comfortable in their gear as in their own skin.
 Preferable brands have green credibility ie not made by outdoor companies that pollute the great outdoors.
 Expensive?
 Although the higher end brands often make clothing with good performance credentials, there are small less pretentious labels that fit in with the Randos' ethos of escape from the crowds and consumer overload.
 There's nothing wrong with Decathlon for stripped-back quality basics.

 Light, light, light.
 This is the key for touring skis, boots and, also, clothing.
 Warmth is created by layering, cooling down by discarding and packing them in your backpack.
 Colours while never matchy matchy and tend towards the muted are nonetheless thoughtfully combined, which is no mean feat when a ski tourer has up to four layers to consider.

 JACKET: A lightweight down jacket can be used as an outer or mid -layer depending on the weather.
-Never bulky (can't pack it away) or baggy, the Rando's jacket is streamlined and always hooded, wind and water resistant for more hardcore all-weather tourers.
+Never bulky (need to pack it away) or baggy, the Rando's jacket is streamlined and always hooded, wind and water resistant for more hardcore all-weather tourers.
 Also a shell that is completely waterproof, windproof, whatever-the-weatherproof with taped seams for gnarctic conditions.